 The nearly poisonous food will sadly make you watch the clock in dread of lunch and dinner, unless you pay the price in one of the expat-owned hostels listed above for something more edible.

-I’ve been to some seriously unfriendly shitholes since 2006, and have eaten some disgusting, overpriced things, but Tanganga tops the list.
+I’ve been to some seriously unfriendly shitholes since 2006, and have eaten some disgusting food while traveling, but Tanganga tops the list.

 Now for the controversial part.

-My last and worst complaint are the locals.
+My last and worst complaint are the local people.
 In 23 countries visited over the few years, I don’t think I have ever encountered a more hateful, unfriendly, miserable-toward-outsiders bunch of people in my life.
-I’ve certainly met friendlier people in places stricken much harder by poverty.
+I’ve certainly met friendlier people in places stricken much harder by worse poverty.

-You’ll be given disgusted looks, shouted at, cursed, all but spit upon when you try to conduct transactions as simple as buying a bottle of water.
+As a tourist, you’ll be given disgusted looks, shouted at, cursed, and all but spit on when you try to conduct transactions as simple as buying a bottle of water.
 So many times I busted someone giving me the wrong price or incorrect change.
 They don’t admit error when you call them out, either.
 Expect to fight for the smallest amount of respect.

-Even though I am ranting, Taganga wasn’t all negative.
+Even though I am doing some serious complaining, Taganga wasn’t all negative.
 We made the best of it and did our best to avoid getting robbed by junkie backpackers.

 After a week here, you either learn to start liking the place with all its rough edges, or run like hell from all the red-eyed backpackers that moved here for the cheap cocaine.
 I’m serious.
-Budget travelers who linger here pretty well only have one mission: they get hooked up on shitty cocaine.
+This place is a trap for addicts.
+Budget travelers who linger here pretty well only have one mission: they get hooked on shitty cocaine.
 A few don’t survive.

 I spent an extremely lazy eight days here in Taganga, which after all the hurry-up-and-wait lifestyle of exchanging night buses for day buses to move around Ecuador and Peru, feels totally unnatural.
 Taganga was a great place to sit on the beach, get lost inside my own head, and absorb some of the things I saw in eight different countries this year.

-But I won’t be back to Taganga anytime soon.
+But I won’t be heading back to Taganga, Colombia, anytime soon.